AhmDevG/Maze-Bot/README.md

 # A maze bot game
 # Commands :
     - /play [level : Optional[str]]
+        - start a game
         - if no level it will take random level from maze file
+    - /points [user : Optional[discord.User]]
+        - show your points
+        - if no user it will be the author
+    - /leaderboard
+        - show the top 10 users

 # Sample Photos:
 <table>